enamilkovicc/f1-association-rules/README.md

 ## Project Structure

-- `code/`: Contains the source code for the data mining process.
+- `code/`: Contains the source code for the data preparation for the data mining process.
 - `data/`: Includes the dataset.
 - `outputs/`: Files produced.
 - `results/`: Outcome of the data mining process, including association rules and evaluations.